Best Known Methods for Creating Accessible Digital Zoom Meetings

 - Gender and pronouns, e.g., she/her/hers; he/him/his; they/them/theirs.
 (Using correct personal pronouns is a way to create an inclusive culture.)

 - Location For example: I am a white woman with long, wavey salt and pepper hair in my home office in California.
 My pronouns are she/her.

 6. Reading Aloud and/or muting the ‘Chat’ discussion during meetings:

 There are two primary accessibility concerns with the Zoom Chat function:

 - Screen readers cannot always access content in the ‘Chat’.
 For this reason, speakers should read aloud what appears in the ‘Chat’ box.
 Stopping periodically to read what people are saying makes the event more interactive and assures that everyone is part of the discussion.

 - For screen reader users, listening to the communication in the chat window interferes with listening to the presentation.
 For this reason, when you know screen reader users are participating consider turning off (muting) the chat for portions of the presentation.
 This can also cut down on information overload that is challenging for many people, disabled or not.

-- Transcripts: It is good practice to have a transcript of the event that can be reviewed afterwards.
+It is good practice to have a transcript of the event that can be reviewed afterward.
 Zoom auto-captioning provides a transcript when selected by the organizer.
 Depending on the settings, participants can also save the transcript.
 Vendors providing human caption should be asked to provide a transcript.